ricmarques/moon/README.md

  1. By solving a very special scavenger hunt we setup for you, and accessing a wealthy pot of EXP.
 You'll be an EXP whale.

 Just remember that in order to earn tokens, first you must setup your account/wallet and then you must put your public address in your profile page. **If you don't do this, then you're out of the market**.

+## Spending EXP tokens

+You can spend your EXP tokens with:

+ 1. [Offering them][18] to other participants.
+ 1. Investing in the hackathon [projects][19] you like the most.
+ 1. Buying services from the market.

 [1]: https://theethereum.wiki/w/index.php/ERC20_Token_Standard
 [2]: http://theoatmeal.com/comics/exposure